o3de/rfcs/RFC-Template.md

 - Explain the design of the feature with enough detail that someone familiar with the environment and framework can understand the concept and be able to explain it to others.
 - It should include at least one end to end example of how it will be used and specific details with outlying use cases.

-- If there is any new terminiology, it should be defined here.
+- If there is any new terminology, it should be defined here.

 ### Technical design description:
-- Explain the technical portion of the work in enough detail that members can implment the feature.
+- Explain the technical portion of the work in enough detail that members can implement the feature.

 - Explain any API or process changes required to implement this feature

-- This section should relate to the feature design description by reference and explain in more detail how it makes the feature edesign xamples work.
+- This section should relate to the feature design description by reference and explain in more detail how it makes the feature design examples work.

 - This should also provide detailed information on compatibility with different hardware platforms.